 Jos Buttler’s brief reign at the top of the leader board for this year’s Walter Lawrence Trophy has been ended by Middlesex’s Dan Christian, who smacked a 46-ball hundred on June 6.

 Sydney-born Christian, who joined Middlesex this season, hit 9 fours and 8 sixes in his century against Kent in the NatWest T20 Blast game at Canterbury.
 However, despite his scintillating innings of 129 from 57 balls, which earned him the Player of the Match award, The Panthers failed to chase down a total of 208 by 16 runs.

 The 31-year-old all-rounder has represented three State sides in Australia, as well as playing in 19 One-Day Internationals and 15 T20 Internationals for his country.

-Now in its 79th year, the Walter Lawrence Trophy is open to all domestic county competitions as well as One-Day Internationals, Twenty20 Internationals and Test Matches in England.
+Now in its 80th year, the Walter Lawrence Trophy, awarded for the fastest hundred of the season, is open to all domestic county competitions as well as One-Day Internationals, Twenty20 Internationals and Test Matches in England.

 VIDEO:Kent Spitfires v Middlesex Panthers, NatWest T20 Blast, 6June14

 Leading the way in the hunt for this year’s Walter Lawrence MCC Universities award is Tim le Breton of Loughborough MCCU.
 Le Breton, batting at no. 9, hit a remarkable, unbeaten 112 against Oxford MCCU at The Haslegrave Ground, Loughborough on April 16.
 The 20-year-old Blackburn-born right-hander’s innings included 15 fours and 3 sixes off 137 balls in the 2-day drawn game.